arslansherazi/arslansherazi/README.md

 <b> Experienced Software Engineer | Backend Specialist | AI Enthusiast </b>

-I am a passionate software engineer and full-stack developer from Pakistan with over 6 years of hands-on experience in modern software development.
+I am a passionate software engineer and AI developer from Pakistan with over 6 years of hands-on experience in modern software development.
 My enthusiasm for programming drives me to constantly explore cutting-edge tools and technologies, enabling me to create innovative and efficient solutions.

 ## Core Skills & Expertise: